Farhan2560/smart-parking-system/README.md

-# ParkFlow
+# ParKing

 ## Problem Statement

-Urban areas face a growing challenge of inefficient parking management, leading to traffic congestion, fuel wastage, and driver frustration.
-The **ParkFlow** is a smart-city application designed to manage parking zones, slots, drivers, vehicles, parking sessions, and payments in a unified database-driven platform.
+Urban areas face a growing challenge of inefficient parking management, leading to traffic congestion, fuel wastage, and driver frustration. **ParKing** is a smart-city application designed to manage parking zones, slots, drivers, vehicles, parking sessions, and payments in a unified database-driven platform.

 ### Goals